Daemonlord92/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() excutes a provided function once for every array element, while map() creates a new array with the results of a called function on every element in a called array.

 2. What is the difference between a function and a method?

+a function is consider an object, and method is a function with an object associated with it.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+a closure gives you outer scope function from within a inner function.

+4. Describe the four rules of the 'this' keyword. rule one is the global scope calling this without a dot. rule 2 is when you call within a specfitic property within the function. rule 3 when a constructor function is used it refer to this to setup it properties. rule 4 when is explicitly defined when called with call() or apply().

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to pull properties from the parent class.

 ## Project Set up